UltipaDocs

 SET n.gender = null

-You can overwrite all property values of a node or edge using a record.
-Any property included in the record will be updated, while all other properties will be set to null.
+You can replace all properties (except _id) of a node or edge using a record.
+Any property included in the record will be updated, while all other properties will be set to null (closed graph) or removed (open graph).

 GQL